This past weekend I spent both Saturday and Sunday doing headshots for Columbus State University Theatre students.

 If something they said didn’t make sense, ask for clarification.

 Review your footage while you’re still overseas, where follow-up is much easier than after you go home.

-Get to know your subject before interviewing them.
-This will not just help them be more relaxed but help you know how to interview them and perhaps help them relax.
+Please get to know your subject before interviewing them.
+Learning more about the subject will not just help the subject be more relaxed but help you understand how to interview the subject and perhaps help the subject relax.

-You can do the interview at the end of the coverage and not the beginning.
-I find it is easier to have someone sum up what we saw today than have them talk about a lot of stuff that by the end of the day I never caught on camera.
-This helps you from lacking in b-roll or images.
+You can interview at the end of the coverage and not at the beginning.
+I find it is easier to have someone sum up what we saw today than have the subject talk about a lot of stuff that I never caught on camera by the end of that, again.
+But, again, this helps you from lacking in b-roll or images.

 Ask the subject to summarize what you have seen that day.
 While you may not use all of this, it will help you with a starting place for the narrative.